MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

   - Skip the First Run wizard, and go directly to the user's home page.
   - Skip the First Run wizard, and go directly to the "Welcome to Internet Explorer" webpage.

-Starting with Windows 8, the "Welcome to Internet Explorer" webpage is not available.
+Starting with Windows 8, the "Welcome to Internet Explorer" webpage isn't available.
 The user's home page will display regardless of which option is chosen.

-- If you disable or do not configure this policy setting, Internet Explorer may run the First Run wizard the first time the browser is started after installation.
+- If you disable or don't configure this policy setting, Internet Explorer may run the First Run wizard the first time the browser is started after installation.
 <!-- DisableFirstRunWizard-Description-End -->

 <!-- DisableFirstRunWizard-Editable-Begin -->